From Pain to Perspective

 Between Cynthia at Women’s College and Melanie and Pete at Anishnawbe—the empty toolbox I started out with is far from empty these days, to say the least.

-I’ve learned sooo much from them, and whenever I’m with any of those three people, my body, my brain, and my soul go into total absorb mode.
+I’ve learned so much from them, and whenever I’m with any of those three people, my body, my brain, and my soul go into total absorb mode.
 I leave every single time feeling fulfilled.

 I came to him empty, lost.
 He saw my desperation.
 I broke down in front of him many times.

-And you know, when we did a ceremony, he really didn’t have a message from the spirits—they didn’t say much to him, accept for the first time which was “I’m on the right path—keep doing what you’re doing.”
+When we did a ceremony, he really didn’t have a message from the spirits—they didn’t say much to him, accept for the first time which was “I’m on the right path—keep doing what you’re doing.”

+He just kicked wisdom to me.
+He listened.
+And it was enough—I was grateful.
 Everything he said was useful, and every time I walked away, I felt stronger with my bag of goodies—traditional medicine.

 Every time I walk into that building, it replenishes, rejuvenates, and restores me—in general.

 So I had to go back to him.
 I had to tell him—I had the second surgery.
 He was like, “Oh yeah—yeah?”
-I said, “Ya.
+I said, “Yeah.
 I did it, it’s over.”
 Then I told him, “This is how it went down… I had to see you to bring this full circle, and well—here we are.”

 I told him I’ve leveled up—that I’m not the same person who walked through his door a year ago.
 We had a great conversation, actually—well, I did most of the talking.
 Haha.